msanchavila/log_report/README.md

 4. Number HTTP requests
 5. etc

-The reports must allow filtering of the data by a user, time, URL or HTTP request.
+The reports must allow filtering by a user, time, URL or HTTP request.

 ## Prerequisites